 Others may choose a gluten-free diet out of preference.

-As you can expect, following a gluten-free diet implies the total elimination of foods that contain gluten.
+Following a gluten-free diet implies the total elimination of foods that contain gluten.
 To understand this better, let’s look at foods that may contain gluten.

 Foods to Avoid